wso2/docs-is/en/docs/references/concepts/authentication/overview.md

 Tokens are associated with the authorization which is used to gain access to a restricted resource.
 Usually, the tokens which have a defined lifespan will carry information or act like credentials in the authorization flow.

-In OAuth2.0 flow there two types of tokens that are engaged in the authorization process.
+In OAuth 2.0 flow there two types of tokens that are engaged in the authorization process.

 [Access Token](../authorization/access-token.md)